maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 This is not a good pattern if the caller needs to know that the message has been processed before returning.

-## Observability

-Observability is key to be able to navigate operations through a complex, distributed system.
-It gives us operational visibility and helps us understand system bottlenecks.

-We can define the expected behaviour of our system under normal conditions, for example, "We expect 99% availability while processing 200 orders per second".

-When we make changes to the system we can monitor metrics such as latency and error rate to ensure we're not unintentionally degrading the user experience.

 ## Testing system resilience

 It is good to understand how much failure a system can tolerate and still operate within acceptable boundaries.

+It is important to have good observability in place to be able to define the expected behaviour of our system under normal conditions, for example, "We expect 99% availability while processing 200 orders per second".

 ### Chaos Engineering